ace-wg/est-oscore/draft-ietf-ace-coap-est-oscore.md

 In this case the certificate may not need to be transported over a constrained link between EST client and server.

 * Conversely, the response to the PKCS#10 request MAY specify a reference to the enrolled certificate rather than the certificate itself.
-The EST-oscore server MAY in the enrolment response to the EST-oscore client include a pointer to a directory or database where the certificate can be retrieved.
+The EST-oscore server MAY in the enrollment response to the EST-oscore client include a pointer to a directory or database where the certificate can be retrieved.

 * The PKCS#10 object MAY request a certificate for a static DH key instead of a signature key.
 This may result in a more compact request because the use of static DH keys may imply a proof-of-posession using a MAC, which is shorter than a signature.